‘RHOA’ Kandi Burruss Claims Porsha Williams Offered Oral Sex And Kissed Her

 Kandi Burruss revealed that she hooked up with Porsha Williams, who kissed her and even offered to perform oral sex on Burruss.

 Secrets were spilled on Sunday night’s episode of The Real Housewives of Atlanta.
-Kandi Burruss claims that she and Porsha Williams had once hooked up, according to Daily Mail.
+Kandi Burruss claims that she and Porsha Williams had once hooked up, according to the Daily Mail.

 In London, love and scandal are considered the best sweeteners of tea.
 JOHN OSBORNE, Tom Jones ❤️ 10:50pm ????
 MUA: me